 Has Hallowe’en has become a bit stale?
-A bit too full of plastic jack o’lanterns and skulls, over-produced costumes and absurd amounts of candy?
+Typically a bit too full of plastic jack o’lanterns and skulls, over-produced costumes and absurd amounts of candy?
 For me, yes to both.

-Drawing on threads from the rich, multi-layered history of Halloween, I offer some ways to enliven this Halloween whilst building relationship with yourself.
+Drawing on threads from the rich, multi-layered history of Halloween, I offer some ways to enliven this Halloween whilst building relationship with yourself and having some fun.

 Whilst this is certainly no watertight historical review, most sources I checked say Halloween’s origins include Celtic, Roman and Christian traditions threading back 2000+ years.
 Many sources link it originally to the Samhein festival of the Celts 2000 years ago.
 Samhein was a festival marking the end of Celtic year, the drawing in of the harvest at the end of summer and the beginning of winter.

 Connecting life and death, dark and light

 Samhein (pronounces sow-in) represented the ultimate liminal transition.
 It was believed that on this day the souls of those who’d died that year travelled into the otherworld.
 Other sources say the spirits of the dead came back to play tricks on the living.
 Regardless, the dead and the living interacted on this day more than any other.

 Personally I love this.
 Rituals like these help us mortals make sense of the process of dying and living.
 I also love it because it gives form to an exchange or relationship with the darker sides of our own natures.
 Possibly those we are more familiar with since the stress of covid has hit!

 In Celtic times bonfires were lit to help the dead on their journey and keep them away from the living.
 The Celtic priests (Druids) were also able to make predictions about the future on this day, which they did during large bonfires where they wore animal skins and sacrificed crops to the spirits.